mizuno-group/n2v_rc/README.md

 - n2v_rc is a unsupervised module(subnetwork) detection method utilizing node2vec, a graph embedding method using the skip-gram algorithm (Grover and Leskovec, 2016).

 ## Environment
-We confirmed that this program works in the following environments
+We confirmed that this program works in the following environments.
 - Python 3.8.10
 - pandas 1.3.3
 - numpy 1.19.5